What is geo-blocking?

 Geo-blocking legalities

-Many legal questions often swirl around geo-blocking.
-For instance, is geo-blocking legal?
-Is bypassing geo-blocking legal?
-The answers vary by where the provider and end user are located and the reasons for trying to circumvent geo-blocking.
+Many legal questions swirl around geo-blocking.
+The answers vary by provider and end-user location, as well as the reasons for circumventing geo-blocking.

 Is geo-blocking legal?

-Yes, geo-blocking is mostly legal, unless you live in the European Union, in which case it is mostly not.
-It is generally not just allowable, but necessary under international copyright law for providers to block access to content from jurisdictions where they do not have the right to sell or distribute it so that they are not contributing to infringing activities.
+Geo-blocking is legal in most places.
+The European Union is the only place where geo-blocking is mostly illegal.
+Not only is it legal, but under international copyright law, providers must block access to content from jurisdictions where they don't have the right to sell or distribute it.
+This way, they are not contributing to infringing activities.

 Is bypassing geo-blocking illegal?

-Mainly, bypassing geo-blocking conflicts with a content provider's terms of service or end-user license agreement.
-In most places, the biggest risk of getting caught is being banned from the platform, rather than facing legal action.
+Bypassing geo-blocking conflicts with a content provider's terms of service or end-user license agreement.
+In most places, the biggest risk of getting caught is being banned from the platform rather than facing legal action.

-VPN services put a client on a user's device.
-That client sets up encrypted channels to VPN servers, usually the one closest to the end user.
+VPN services install a client on a user's device.
+The client sets up encrypted channels to VPN servers, usually the one closest to the end user.
 Traffic from that client then passes through that server to other VPN servers close to the traffic's destination, such as a content provider.
-To the content provider, the traffic appears to come from the VPN server or a set of IP addresses controlled by that VPN provider, rendering geolocation irrelevant.
+To the content provider, the traffic appears to come from the VPN server or a set of IP addresses controlled by that VPN provider.
+This renders geolocation irrelevant.

-A smart DNS or DNS changer can also bypass geo-restrictions.
-These tools operate only in the DNS space and do not change the IP address of other packets in a traffic stream, so they're less effective than a VPN or proxy approach.
+A smart DNS or DNS changer can also bypass georestrictions.
+These tools operate only in the DNS space and don't change the IP address of other packets in a traffic stream.
+This makes DNS less effective than a VPN or proxy approach.